bakame-php/period-visualizer/README.md

 The `GanttChart::display` methods expects a `Dataset` object as its unique argument.

-If you wish to present the graph on another medium like a web browser or an image, you will need to implement the interface on your implementation.
+If you wish to present the graph on another medium like a web browser or an image, you will need to implement the interface for your implementation.

 ~~~php
 <?php